BillyDotWS/ChatSnap-Expander-Chrome/README.md

 A chrome addon for automatically showing all messages in ChatSnaps on the Mineplex website.
 This is an open-source addon and is not owned by Mineplex, it will remain up, even after I resign from Mineplex (although, as mentioned within the license, I am not responsible for maintaining this software).

 # 📝 How to install:
 How to install this chrome addon to your browser.
+Feel free to message me if you need help.
 > - Download the extension's files (Click [here](https://github.com/CookieBilly/ChatSnap-Expander/archive/refs/heads/main.zip)).
 > - Extract the files into their own folder.
 > - Give the extension files a permanent home.
 Chrome will need access when you use it.
 > - Navigate to [chrome://extensions/](chrome://extensions/)
-> - Now drag and drop the extension from your file manager anywhere onto the extensions page.
+> - Now drag and drop the extension folder from your file manager anywhere onto the extensions page.

 # 🚀 How to use:
 How to use this chrome addon.